 In many cases, regulatory pressures are used to justify investments in data governance.

-- PoPI – for protection of personal information
+- PoPIA – for protection of personal information

-- FICA – for anti-money laudering (AML) and sanctions
+- FICA – for anti-money laundering (AML) and sanctions

 - BCBS 239 – for risk management

-Yet, in practise, data governance is about much more than regulatory pressures.
+Yet, in practice, data governance is about much more than regulatory pressures.

 Many of our customers see regulatory pressures as a sideshow – important, yes, but not the key driver.